 In terms of development and growth, the importance of early childhood education can’t be overstated.

-A child’s early years are the foundation for his or her development that will enable a strong base for lifelong learning, which is why early childhood education is considered as an essential building block of a child’s success.
+A child’s early years are the foundation for his or her development that will enable a strong base for lifelong learning, which is why early childhood education is considered an essential building block of a child’s success.

 Children taught at an early age will usually benefit from improved social skills, enhanced attention spans, and better grades.